apricot-lang/apricot/README.md

 ## The REPL
-Apricot provides a nice read-eval-print-loop with line editing, history, tab-completion, and some interesting commands like `!bytecode` (see `!help`).
+Apricot provides a nice read-eval-print-loop with line editing, history, tab-completion, and some interesting commands like `!bytecode`.
 To enter the REPL just run:
 ``` sh
 $ bin/apricot
 ```

 Once in the repl you can ask for help by using `!help` and you can exit with `!exit`.
-Play around, read `kernel/core.apr` and try out our functions, make some of your own.
+Play around, read `kernel/core.apr` and try out our functions, and make some of your own.
 Experiment.
 Tell us what you think!
 ``` clojure
 apr> (+ 1 2 3)
 => 6